Alfa Romeo Logo

 1933 – 1946

 The developers have enhanced the shadows to make the drawing look bright and distinct.
-In addition, they enlarged the leaves on the wreath and expanded it.
+In addition, they enlarged the wreath’s leaves.
 The texture of the elements has also changed: it has become visually rough and uneven.
 Small black strokes and jagged lines create this impression.
 It was the most textured version of all.

 1946 – 1947